-As Frisch and Clemen (1994) note, however, whether this choice reflects the results of an explicit assessment of value or utility should be an empirical question, not a given.
-They suggest that it may reflect a habit of keeping the money in savings, and it is easy to think of other possibilities.
-For example, (1) the person in the example may not have remembered that he/she had money in a savings account during times when he/she paid the bill, (2) the savings money may have been a gift from a relative and may be linked to a moral prohibition from using it to pay current expense bills, or (3) the credit card bill may have been produced by some impulsive purchases, and the person in question may have decided to punish himself/herself with the high-interest payment (or he/she may be protecting himself/herself from future impulse buying by leaving a balance near the credit limit).
+As Frisch and Clemen note, however, whether this choice reflects the results of an explicit assessment of value or utility should an empirical question, not a given.
+They suggest that it may reflect a habit of keeping the money in savings and it is easy to think of other possibilities.
+For example, 1) the person in the example may not have remembered that they had money in a savings account during times when they paid their bill, 2) the savings money may have been a gift from a relative and may be linked to a moral prohibition from using it to pay current expense bills or 3) the credit card bill may have been produced by some impulsive purchases and the person in question may have decided to punish himself or herself with the high interest payment (or they may be protecting themselves from future impulse buying by leaving a balance near their credit limit).
 The point is that, when treated as a process model, utility theory prejudges the basis for decisions and forecloses on the exploration of other kinds of motivations.
-Post hoc, one can almost always make up utilities to explain examples (e.g., see Machina, 1982, for an interpretation of framing effects in terms of utility), but that robs the theory of explanatory power.
-We believe that it is better to treat utility theory as an abstract computational level theory.
+Post hoc, one can almost always make up utilities to explain examples (e.g. see Machina, 1982, for an interpretation of framing effects in terms of utility), but that robs the theory of explanatory power.
+We believe that it is better to treat utility theory as an abstract Computational Level theory.

-The distinction between the computational and algorithmic levels is also roughly analogous to the distinction in BDR between prescriptive and descriptive accounts of decision making.
-Prescriptive analyses specify what people should do given certain goals, whereas descriptive accounts focus on what people actually do, which often falls short of the prescriptive ideal.
-Utility theory has had and will continue to have important applications as a normative model in particular contexts in which the relevant variables have been isolated and assumptions critical to its use are satisfied.
+The distinction between the Computational and Algorithmic levels is also roughly analogous to the distinction in BDR between prescriptive and descriptive accounts of decision making.
+Prescriptive analyses specify what one should do given certain goals while descriptive accounts focus on what people actually do which often falls short of the prescriptive ideal.
+Utility theory has had and will continue to have important applications as a normative model in particular contexts where the relevant variables have been isolated and assumptions critical to its use are satisfied.
 But it is not a process model.